 If you’ve experienced debt problems in the past or you’re new to vehicle financing, it may be smart to wait at least 6 months to a year until you try to refinance your car loan.
 This will give you plenty of time to build a solid credit score and credit history, as most lenders like to see 6 – 12 months of responsible payments before approving a borrower.

-However, if your credit, income and debt levels are currently strong enough to qualify for a decent loan and a lower interest rate than your previous lender was charging, 6 months should be enough time to wait until you apply to refinance your car loan.
+However, if your credit, income, and debt levels are currently strong enough to qualify for a loan with a lower rate, 6 months should be enough time to wait until you apply to refinance your car loan.

 Can You Refinance A Car Loan After 2 Years?